seanbaxter/DirectXShaderCompiler/docs/BitSets.rst

 for the type of the class or its derived classes.

-To use the mechanism, a client creates a global metadata node named ``llvm.bitsets``.
+To use the mechanism, a client creates a global metadata node named ``llvm37.bitsets``.
 Each element is a metadata node with three elements: the first is a metadata string containing an identifier for the bitset, the second is a global variable and the third is a byte offset into the global variable.